 Meiofauna biomass

 A cutoff 10 ml sterile syringe (i.d.
 15 mm) was used to take the subsample from the top 5 cm of sediment, as suggested by Montagna et al. (2017).
 When taking the meiofauna samples, the syringe plunger was held fixed at the sediment surface, and then the barrel was pushed into the sediments to create vacuum suction to draw the sediment samples into a 250 ml specimen jar.
-An equal volume of 10% buffered formalin (with borax, sodium tetraborate Na2B4O7, and 1 g L-1 Rose Bengal) is added to the sediment sample to make a concentration of 5% formalin.
+An equal volume of 10% buffered formalin (with borax, sodium tetraborate Na2B4O7, and 1 g/ l Rose Bengal) is added to the sediment sample to make a concentration of 5% formalin.
 Later in the lab, the sediment samples were wet sieved through a 1000 µm sieve with a 40-µm sieve underneath, and then transferred to 70% ethanol.
-The meiobenthos specimens were extracted from the sediments using Ludox HS40 solution (gravity = 1.18 g cm-3) after centrifuging at 8,000 rpm for 10 min with 3-times repeat (Danovaro, 2009; Montagna et al., 2017).
+The meiobenthos specimens were extracted from the sediments using Ludox HS40 solution (gravity = 1.18 g/ cm3) after centrifuging at 8,000 rpm for 10 min with 3-times repeat (Danovaro, 2009; Montagna et al., 2017).
 Then the meiofauna was enumerated into major taxonomic groups under a high-power stereomicroscope (Olympus® SZX16; 0.7-11.5 X zoom).
 The body volume of meiofauna specimens was calculated with the formula:

 V=L∙W2∙C (eq.
 2),